PhilKeeble/philkeeble.github.io/_posts/2020-06-23-Getting-Started-In-Hacking.md

 Being a pentester is the first job I got out of University.
 At University I got my degree in Forensic Science, which was mostly chemistry, and then got my Masters in Forensic Chemistry.
 This involved nothing to do with hacking and did not contribute to my job.
 During my time at Uni, I spent many evenings and weekends suffering in hacking labs at home.
 I did various courses online and I even got my CEH qualification (which I regret very much, I do not recommend it at all!
 Way better to spend your money on other courses mentioned below).
 I also set up a blog to detail things I exploited, walkthroughs for challenges etc. It was all basic but useful.
 I spent a lot of time watching talks from DefCon and other conferences to learn more about the world of hacking and I spent a lot of time playing around with Vulnerable Virtual Machines on my own laptop.
 I also followed lots and lots of walkthroughs and also had a VIP HackTheBox membership so I could do retired machines with walkthroughs which helped a lot!

-All the time spent was frustrating and confusing, but I remained curious and persistant, and after uni I managed to get a job as a junior Security Consultant and it was a set career from then onwards!
+All the time spent was frustrating and confusing, but I remained curious and persistent, and after uni I managed to get a job as a junior Security Consultant and it was a set career from then onwards!
 I didn't know how to code, I had no formal training, I had no previous experience, I had no-one coaching me, I had no CVEs at the time etc. I hope this lets you know that it is possible, despite what some people and elitist pentesters may say!

 <h1>Myth Busting</h1>